-This can literally mean that your might be losing thousands of potential sales because people don’t follow that initial impulse through to conversion.
+This can mean that you might lose thousands of potential sales because people don’t follow that initial impulse through to conversion.

-One way you can convince the customer that your product truly is everything you say it is is by showing a second opinion like customers reviews or customer referrals that is commonly referred to as social proof provided by real customers.
+One way you can convince the customer that your product truly is everything you say it is is by showing a second opinion, like customer reviews or customer referrals, which are commonly referred to as social proof provided by real customers.

 What is social proof?

-Social proof is a psychological phenomenon that indicates that customers form opinions and make decisions based on the actions of other people.
+Social proof is a psychological phenomenon that indicates that customers form opinions and make decisions based on other people’s actions.
 It is a form of referral marketing where social media influencers, industry experts, or actual customers create social proof to help you gain new customers.

-The most common types for social proof are reviews, endorsements, industry expert opinions, content created outside your brand.
-It is incredibly valuable and can mean the difference between a conversion and an abandoned cart.
+The most common types of social proof are reviews, endorsements, industry expert opinions, and content created outside your brand.
+It is incredibly valuable and can differentiate between a conversion and an abandoned cart.

-Social proof types range from the simple (product reviews) to the complex (influencer/celebrity-led campaigns), but they all have the same effect: To add outside weight to your claims about your product.
+Social proof types range from simple (product reviews) to complex (influencer/celebrity-led campaigns), but they all have the same effect: To add outside weight to your claims about your product.

 Potential consumers are more likely to trust online reviews from other consumers who wax lyrical about your products rather than you.
 You, after all, have a vested interest in trying to make a sale.
 Other “real” people, meanwhile, do have the same ulterior motives.
 At least not in the minds of most of your prospects and website visitors.
-Intelligent and impactful uses of social proof, therefore, can work wonders and help you increase conversions and gain loyal customers.
+Therefore, intelligent and impactful uses of social proof can work wonders and help you increase conversions and gain loyal customers.

 If you’re not sure where to start, here are seven of the best social proof examples: